Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

 {\em Formulation of quantum beliefs---}We denote by $S(\Hil)$ the set of density matrices on Hilbert space $\Hil$.
 All quantum processes can be described by completely positive trace-preserving (CPTP) maps.

-As a generalization of Bayes' rule, the Petz map is a rule for updating quantum beliefs, which are described by density operators.
+As a quantum analog of Bayes' rule, the Petz map is a rule for updating quantum beliefs, which are described by density operators.
 For a process $\mathcal{E}$ from system $S$ to system $T$, the agent chooses an initial belief $\beta_S \in S(\Hil_S)$.
 After obtaining the output state $\sigma \in S(\Hil_T)$, the Petz map produces the updated belief about $S$ \cite{petz1,petz}

 where $\mathcal{E}^\dag$ is the adjoint map of $\mathcal{E}$ defined by the unique linear map satisfying $\Tr[\mathcal{E}(X)^\dag ~ Y] = \Tr[X^\dag~ \mathcal{E}^\dag(Y)]$, for all operators $X$ and $Y$.